top of page

 When your operation is finished you will wake up in the recovery room.
 The recovery nurse will be monitoring your blood pressure, vital signs and checking how you are feeling.

 A mobile xray is performed.
 Once you have woken up sufficiently and your muscle recovery from spinal anaesthesia has begun (usually after 60 minutes) you will be transferred to your ward.
+In the ward, you will meet the nurse and physiotherapist who will be looking after you.

+Dr Fleming wants his patients to be capable of walking to the ensuite bathroom straightaway, with gentle assistance from the ward staff, provided your blood pressure is stable.
+A short walk within the first couple hours following surgery is optimal.
+This reduces the risk of blood clots (DVT/PE) and paves the way for you to regain confidence and ability.
 Apply the ice cooler to the surgical site regularly, to reduce swelling and pain.
 Your leg needs to be elevated when resting but please avoid sitting for more than 30 mins during the first 2 weeks following surgery.

 Check with the physiotherapist if you are ready to train walking the stairs.
 The sooner this is achieved, the better your rehab will go.